 Previous experience in meditation is not required.
 We encourage and support taking time to meditate regularly, but we also understand that it may be difficult for some.
 The main focus is on applying the practices during the day when you need them.

 Continued Professional Development (CPD)

-A Certificate of attendance will be provided for the number of hours attended to everyone including professionals requiring evidence of Continued Professional Development training (CPD), such as psychologists, social workers, teachers, medical practitioners, nurses, occupational therapists, physiotherapist etc.
+A Certificate of attendance will be provided for the number of hours attended to professionals requiring evidence of Continued Professional Development training (CPD), such as psychologists, social workers, teachers, medical practitioners, nurses, occupational therapists, physiotherapist etc.

 MindfulPath is committed to offering mindfulness and self-compassion training programs, live Online courses, retreats and workshops at an affordable price in the Gold Coast, Canberra, Sydney and elsewhere in Australia.

 Learning mindfulness, self-compassion and compassion can benefit everyone.
 Therefore, we would like to make the course available to everyone.
 We don't want finances to be an obstacle to your participation in this program.
 We are open to discuss income-based reduction fees.
 For each workshop, there is a limited number of concessions and scholarships available for students and others involved in the educational, welfare, health and medical sectors.
 If you would like to discuss these options further, please contact us via email.

 The Mindful Self-Compassion programs are educational and do not replace psychological and medical treatments or therapy.

 You are also invited to join our community "MindfulPath on Facebook " where we post daily inspiring quotes, blogs and resources in mindfulness and self-compassion.